kousu/disabletabs/README.md

 * [?]
 Read browser.tabs.loadInBackground (aka "When I open a link in a new tab, switch to it immediately") and replicate it by window.activate()
   * - then distribute documentation on how to no_focus in i3 and other tiling window managers so that *only* those winodws have this behaviour
   * I think I did this, but it doesn't work on my system.
 Maybe i3 is overriding .focus() events?
+* [ ] SDK bug: after .detach(), tabs.activeTab is set to the newly detached tab, *even if it doesn't have the focus*.
+You have to switch to another window and switch back to set it correct.
+* [ ] Is there a way to catch the extension being disabled?
+I would like to undo my remove_tabbar hack in that case, see.

 License
 ---